An overview of Digital Radio in 2010

-At a technical level DAB radio operates in a "multiplex" arrangement, delivering 'bouquets' or groups of stations, available in the UK within either a "national" or "local" multiplex.
-Whilst there is potential for high quality audio reproduction using the DAB transmission medium, there is also a compromise to be made over audio quality versus the number of stations available in each multiplex.
+At a technical level DAB radio operates in a "multiplex" arrangement, delivering 'bouquets' or groups of stations, available in the UK within either "national" or "local" multiplexes.
+Some temporary licences have also been granted in recent years for "small scale" DAB broadcasts, which have in general been well received.
+Whilst there is potential for high quality audio reproduction using the original DAB transmission medium, pressure for more channel allocations in the UK has led to compromises over both audio quality and stereo capability for broadcasts in most existing national and many local multiplexes.

-Since the early 1990s the march of technology has been relentless, resulting in development of a newer, updated version of DAB called DAB+.
-This has been trialled and in one or two countries adopted as their digital radio standard, using a more recently developed and more efficient data compression system, known as AAC MPEG4.
-Depending on exact technical implementation, this has benefits in perceived audio quality and/or the actual numbers of channels broadcast in a given multiplex - or even both.
-However any attempt to introduce this newer DAB system in countries where the earlier system is on air and established will bring inevitable problems of 'backwards compatibility,' since many "old" DAB receivers currently in service will not necessarily be able to decode newer DAB+ transmissions.
+Since the 1990's a newer, updated version of DAB called DAB+ has been developed, and is rapidly gaining ground as the preferred system in Europe and some other parts of the world.
+It uses a more efficient data compression system, known as AAC MPEG4.
+Depending on exact technical implementation, this offers distinct benefits in perceived audio quality and/or the actual numbers of channels broadcast in a given multiplex - or even both.
+There are also data transmission advantages.
+However introducing this newer system in countries where the earlier system is on air and long established brings inevitable problems of 'backwards compatibility.'
+Although dual standard receivers have become the norm in recent years, many "old" DAB receivers presently in use cannot decode newer DAB+ transmissions.
+Some countries - seeing the available benefits - have decided to switch to the newer standard anyway, and others, including the UK, have begun running some DAB+ services alongside existing DAB channels.

-Also, since the launch of the British DAB service in 1995, an entirely different digital radio system called Digital Radio Mondiale (DRM) has been developed and introduced.
-This was designed and intended for use in the long, medium and shortwave bands, at frequencies up to around 30 MHz.
-There are technical reasons why the first generation DRM system cannot be used beyond that approximate frequency, though experimental systems operating on DRM principles have been demonstrated as workable in the existing FM band and up to the same band III frequencies used by DAB.
-This system has been called DRM+, and some commentators are speculating that this 'non-multiplex' digital technology could one day entirely replace analogue FM broadcasting.
+Since the launch of the British DAB service in 1995, an entirely different non-multiplex digital radio system called Digital Radio Mondiale (DRM) has been developed and introduced, for use in the long, medium and shortwave bands, at frequencies up to around 30 MHz.
+For technical reasons the first generation DRM system cannot be used above that approximate frequency, though experimental systems operating on DRM principles have been demonstrated using the FM band, and up to the same band III frequencies used by DAB.
+This system has been called DRM+, and there has been speculation that such alternative digital technology might one day entirely replace analogue FM broadcasting.

-Various websites provide information on digital radio news, product and technical information and background, DAB development and its reception, including:
+Various websites provide information on digital radio developments, news, product and technical information and background, DAB and DRM reception and programming information.
+These include:

 www.ofcom.org.uk